HCPlantern/quartz/content/study/CS186/Join.md

 - You can combine the last sorting phase with the merging phase, provided you have enough room in memory to allocate a page for each run of $[R]$ and for each run of $[S]$.
 - The final merge pass is where you allocate a page for each run of $R$ and each run of S. In this process, you save $2 ∗ ([R] + [S])$ I/Os

+# Hash Join vs. Sort-Merge Join

+Sorting pros:
+- Goof if input already sorted, or need output sorted
+- Not sensitive to data skew or bad hash functions

+Hashing pros:
+- For join: # passes depends on size of smaller relation
+	- E.g. if smaller relation is $<B$, naive/hybrid hashing is great
+- Good if input already hashed, or need output hashed